SquareBracketAssociates/BuildingApplicationWithSpec2/Cover/Readme.md

 Especially since their computer said that the binding for 258 pages should be 1.74 cm (which looks more reasonable to me.

+To produce the PDF use export Canvas it will chop the pictures that is outside.